Connect to a CockroachDB Standard Cluster

 Authorize your network

-By default, CockroachDB Dedicated clusters are locked down to all network access.
+By default, CockroachDB Standard clusters are locked down to all network access.
 You must authorized certain network connections in order to allow SQL clients to connect to your clusters.
-Dedicated clusters can accept connections via two types of authorized network:
+Standard clusters can accept connections via two types of authorized network:

 • Allowed IP address ranges on the internet.